 Information helps make the fight against poverty possible.
 Whenever you interact or communicate with us, we collect personal information.
 This information allows us to function and become more efficient.
 Some examples may include:

 When you give us your details we will always tell you what we are going to do with them.
 If we request your contact details for any reason, you will always have an option to not give us them or to opt out.
-It is always your choice and you can change your mind at any time by contacting us directly.
+It is always your choice and you can change your mind at any time by contacting our Supporter Care team.

 Examples may include:

 - From you directly, for example, when you fill out one of our volunteer applications or when you make a donation (thank you!).

 - From external sources, for example, when you create a JustGiving page or when you interact with us on social media.

 - From other organisations, when you give permission or where your personal data is available publically.
 Another example of this is where we may gather information about you from publicly available sources (e.g. Companies House or the Electoral Register) to help us understand more about you and your ability to support us.
 This is because we rely on donations from individuals and organisations to enable us to continue fighting poverty through volunteering.
 As a fundraising organisation, VSO carries out targeted fundraising activity to ensure that we are contacting you with the most appropriate communication.
 We may also carry out wealth screening by trusted third-party partners.
 You always have the right to restrict the way we process your data – please contact our Supporter Care Team (details below) if you wish to do so.